lint-staged/lint-staged/README.md

 - **`--debug`**: Run in debug mode.
 When set, it does the following:
   - uses [debug](https://github.com/visionmedia/debug) internally to log additional information about staged files, commands being executed, location of binaries, etc. Debug logs, which are automatically enabled by passing the flag, can also be enabled by setting the environment variable `$DEBUG` to `lint-staged*`.
   - uses [`verbose` renderer](https://github.com/SamVerschueren/listr-verbose-renderer) for `listr`; this causes serial, uncoloured output to the terminal, instead of the default (beautified, dynamic) output.
+- **`--escape`**: Enable to to escape certain characters like brackets or spaces from filenames before passing them to tasks.
 - **`--concurrent [number | (true/false)]`**: Controls the concurrency of tasks being run by lint-staged. **NOTE**: This does NOT affect the concurrency of subtasks (they will always be run sequentially).
 Possible values are:
   - `false`: Run all tasks serially
   - `true` (default) : _Infinite_ concurrency.
 Runs as many tasks in parallel as possible.